insertnewusername/Classroom24k/README.md

 Website link: https://insertnewusername.github.io/Classroom24k.github.io/

-The use of some AI (Gemini) was used in the production of the javascript and css
+Acknowledgement: The use of some AI (Gemini) was used in the production of the javascript and css

 Homescreen: